Staying in narcissistic relationships because of the children is something that many people do.

 - The Narcissistic Family: A Narcissist, An Exhausted Spouse, and Anxious Children

 Selfish people can do a wonder on someone’s mind and psychology.

 In fact, I wrote an article called “10+ Mental Illnesses Caused By Staying With A Narcissists“.

-I do believe that Therapy can help your child heal and recover if they have been abused by their narcissistic parent.
+I believe therapy can help your child heal and recover if their narcissistic parent has abused them.

-When everyone around you is trying to convince you that YOU are the bad person, sometimes an objective view of you from someone you don’t know maybe what saves you from drowning in the sea of insanity the narc and their legion of fools try and drown you in.
+When everyone around you is trying to convince you that YOU are the wrong person, sometimes an objective view of you from someone you don’t know may be what saves you from drowning in the sea of insanity the narc, and their legion of fools try and drown you in.

-Therapy can help heal in ways that reading blogs, listening to videos, and talking with other WARRIORS (we are not survivors, we are warriors) can ever do.
+Therapy can help heal in ways that reading blogs, listening to videos, and talking with other WARRIORS (we are not survivors, we are warriors) can never do.

-Join my Facebook Fan Page “No Shame In Therapy” to get a 20% discount on your first-month session, as well as articles and updates on the benefits of therapy.
+Sign up to Online Therapy get a 20% discount on your first-month session, as well as articles and updates on the benefits of therapy.